Sandruski/rts-group-movement/docs/README.md

 If a collision is predicted, one of the two units involved must act consequently, so it avoids the collision before it happens.
 Each unit has a priority and several ones could have the same priority, so the unit with the lower priority will always have to let the unit with the higher priority pass.
 The responses to the different situations of collision are:

-**1. _SameCell_ (conflict cell: the tile both units want to go to):** the unit waits until the other unit has reached the conflict cell and has updated its next position with the next waypoint of its path.
+**1. _SameCell_ (conflict cell: the tile both units want to go to):** the unit waits until the other unit has reached the conflict cell and has updated its next position with the next waypoint of its path.<br>
-**2. _TowardsCell_ (conflict cell: any of the two tiles):** since units get stuck, the unit has to find a new next tile to go to and then recalculate its path.
+**2. _TowardsCell_ (conflict cell: any of the two tiles):** since units get stuck, the unit has to find a new next tile to go to and then recalculate its path.<br>
-**3. _ItsCell_ (conflict cell: the tile of the other unit):** the unit waits until the other unit is no longer on the conflict cell.
+**3. _ItsCell_ (conflict cell: the tile of the other unit):** the unit waits until the other unit is no longer on the conflict cell.<br>
-**4. _DiagonalCrossing_ (conflict cell: the tile where the other unit wants to move to):** the unit waits until the other unit has reached the conflict cell.
+**4. _DiagonalCrossing_ (conflict cell: the tile where the other unit wants to move to):** the unit waits until the other unit has reached the conflict cell.<br>
 **5. One of the units is still (conflict cell: the tile of the unit that is still, which is the next tile of the other unit):** if the unit with the higher priority is the unit that is still, it has to find a new goal and start walking towards it.
-If the unit with the higher priority is the other unit, the one that is walking, it has to find a new next tile to go to and then recalculate its path.
+If the unit with the higher priority is the other unit, the one that is walking, it has to find a new next tile to go to and then recalculate its path.<br>

 The behavior in the next frame of each unit depends on the type of collision prediction and the type of collision avoidance.